Designburo/dbhomekit/README.md

 From the menu IFTTT in DBHomekit you can find what you need to fill in at the WEB service of IFTTT.

 Have fun!

+#### Refetch Database
+Of you have made any changes in the HomeWizard Lite app (renaming switches or added/deleted switches), just click on the link in the menu "Refetch Database" and DBHomekit will update you devices.

 ## Authors
 Designburo.nl